Georgia State Route 211: Route description

 SR 211 begins at an intersection with US 29/SR 8/SR 316 (University Parkway) in Statham, in Barrow County.
 It heads north-northeast to an intersection with SR 82.
 It curves to the west to meet SR 11 (Jefferson Highway), northeast of Winder.
 The two highways run concurrent into Winder.
 Just after entering town, SR 53 (Gainesville Highway) joins the concurrency.
 A few blocks later, the three routes intersect SR 82 (E. Broad Street).
 In the main part of town, SR 211 leaves to the northwest, while SR 11/SR 53 continue to the southwest on N. Broad Street, and travels through rural areas until it reaches SR 124, southwest of Braselton.
 Just after SR 211 is an interchange with Interstate 85 (I-85).
-A short distance later, the route cuts across the northernmost corner of Gwinnett County and intersects SR 347 (Thompson Mill Road NE).
+A short distance later, the route cuts across the northernmost corner of Gwinnett County and intersects SR 347 (Friendship Road).
 It enters Hall County and heads northwest and curves to the north until it meets SR 53 (Winder Highway) again.
 It has a second brief concurrency with it.
 The road heads northeast until it reaches its northern terminus, an intersection with SR 60/SR 332 (Candler Road), southeast of Gainesville.